vaimo/composer-patches/README.md

 # Reset packages that have patch that contains 'some-fix' in it's path definition
 composer patch:undo --filter some-fix

-# Gather patches information from /vendor instead of install.json
+# Gather patches information from /vendor instead of install.json and apply
 composer patch:apply --from-source

 # Ideal for testing out a newly added patch against my/package